Teksta versija

 5) on the basis of Article 40(2)(a) of Regulation No 2021/1060, to submit the criteria referred to in Clause 4 of this Paragraph for approval to the monitoring committee;

-6) to develop the procedures referred to in Article 69(6) of Regulation No 2021/1060 according to the competence thereof;
+6) to develop the procedures referred to in Article 69(6) of Regulation No 2021/1060 within the limits of its competence;

-7) according to the competence, to provide information to the responsible institutions involved in the management of the European Union funds which is essential in the performance of the obligations of these institutions;
+7) within the limits of its competence, to provide information to the responsible authorities involved in the management of the European Union funds which is essential in the performance of the obligations of these authorities;

-8) in accordance with Article 72(1)(e) of Regulation No 2021/1060, to enter data in the Cohesion Policy Funds Management Information System regarding result indicators of the specific objective if they do not directly arise from data entered in the system in accordance with Section 12, Paragraph three, Clause 6 of this Law;
+8) in accordance with Article 72(1)(e) of Regulation No 2021/1060, to enter data in the Cohesion Policy Funds Management Information System on result indicators of the specific aid objective if they do not directly arise from the data entered in the system in accordance with Section 12, Paragraph three, Clause 6 of this Law;

 9) to develop the methodology for simplified costs if the total costs of the project do not exceed the amount of the costs specified in Article 53(2) of Regulation No 2021/1060;

-10) to use the Cohesion Policy Funds Management Information System for supervision of the achievement and implementation of the specific objective;
+10) to use the Cohesion Policy Funds Management Information System for the supervision of the achievement and implementation of the specific aid objective;

 11) to develop an aid programme or ad hoc aid project and to submit it for initial assessment to the Ministry of Finance in accordance with the procedures laid down in the Law on Control of Aid for Commercial Activity;

-12) according to the competence, to ensure the thematic assessment of the investments of the European Union funds;
+12) within the limits of its competence, to ensure the thematic evaluation of the investments of the European Union funds;

-13) to carry out other obligations laid down in this Law.
+13) to perform other obligations laid down in this Law.

-(5) The responsible institution shall ensure that the functions fulfilled thereby as the responsible institution in accordance with this Law are separated from the other functions thereof, including from those which are fulfilled thereby as the beneficiary.
+(5) The responsible institution shall ensure that the functions fulfilled thereby as the responsible institution in accordance with this Law are separated from the other functions thereof, including from those which it fulfils as the beneficiary.

 Section 12.
 Co-operation Institution, Obligations and Rights Thereof